AdamWizard/PortfolioAdamNASSIRI/content/_index.md

 lifeLike = true
 speed = 30
 >}}In the meantime, why not check these projects?
-Some of them are playable, if you fancy a quick game :smile:
+Some of them are playable, if you fancy a quick game 😋
 {{< /typeit >}}